brightprogrammer/starter-hugo-academic/content/project/gamezero/index.md

 I made this project while learning Vulkan.
 My goal was to make a MineCraft clone like what [Hopson did using OpenGL](https://www.youtube.com/watch?v=Xq3isov6mZ8).Vulkan is a modern graphics api written from sratch.
 It's also faster than many other graphics APIs like OpenGL.
 I closely followed [VkGuide](https://vkguide.dev) by V. Blanco and [Vulkan-Tutorial](https://vulkan-tutorial.com) by Alexander Overvoorde while working on this project.
 I stopped working on this project again due to my college entrance exams.

 ## Learning :

 GameZero taught me how game engines work.
 The Vulkan C++ API, more C++ data structures etc… It also also taught me how to organize a project with CMake and using git submodules in a better way.
+I learned what is CRTP (Curiously Recurring Template Pattern), I learned what is Semantic Compression and many other stuffs.

 ## Comments :